Unity-Technologies/com.unity.multiplayer.docs/docs/learn/rpcnetvarexamples.md

 ## Breakable state

-We could have used a "break" `RPC` to set a breakable object as broken and play the appropriate visual effects.
-Applying our "should that information be replicated when a player joins the game mid-game" rule of thumb, we used `NetworkVariable`s instead.
-We used the `OnValueChanged` callback on those values to play our visual effects, as well as an initial check when spawning the NetworkBehaviour.
+Boss Room might have used a "break" `RPC` to set a breakable object as broken and play the appropriate visual effects.
+Applying the "replicate information when a player joins the game mid-game" rule of thumb, the Boss Room development team used `NetworkVariable`s instead.
+Boss Room uses the `OnValueChanged` callback on those values to play the visual effects (and an initial check when spawning the `NetworkBehaviour`).

 ```csharp reference
 https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/blob/main/Assets/Scripts/Gameplay/GameplayObjects/NetworkBreakableState.cs